rpf13/sportsshooting_react/README.md

 On the top, the avatar and username of the *advertiser*, the one who added the match, is displayed.
 There is an active link behind, if clicked, the user profile will be displayed.
 Furthermore the date when the event was last updated is shown, next to the edit icon.

 Besides the displayed image, the main title of the match, together with the event date is shown.
 Further infos like the match location, IPSC Level, Division and match details are shown.
-Underneath that, the two active components *attending* with its *attendings count* as well as the *comment* and *comments count* are displyed.
+Underneath that, the two active components *attending* with its *attendings count* as well as the *comment* and *comments count* are displayed.
 Their usage has already been explained in the matches section.

 #### Comments